deadpixi/rope/README.md

 # rope

-A persistent rope in Go
+A value-oriented, persistent rope in Go.